 &lt;sup>22 Id.
-This appears to be corroborated by information on MHP's website, which states that Zernoproduct Farm has a land bank of over 90,000 hectares, around 25,000 of which is concentrated in its Tulchynska, Bershadska, Haysynska, Horyivska and Olianytska branch offices, which we presume correlate with the villages and rayons (districts) of the same names near Ladyzhyn.
+This appears to be corroborated by information on MHP's website, which states that Zernoproduct Farm has a land bank of over 90,000 hectares, around 25,000 of which is concentrated in its Tulchynska, Bershadska,

-environmental impacts of and total resources used by its local operations.
+Despite the massive size of the VPF and Zernoproduct Farm, MHP has not publicly released an environmental assessment or other document explaining the social and environmental impacts of and total resources used by its local operations.
 Many basic facts are therefore unknown to local communities.